giarcheuli/semrush/DevGuide_DepDkrApp.md

 Running this code will start a web server that listens on port 8000 and serves the requested content.

 ## Setting up the environment for docker

-For our application to function, it needs a runtime environment specific to the programming language it was written in.
-In our case, `exampleapp.py` is written in Python.
-Hence, we will set up the environment using Python.

-Download the necessary resources from Docker Hub and set up a working environment for your app with the required operating system and dependencies.

->Technical writers note: _In the context of the manual, it is recommended to provide more specific instructions or guidance on the required dependencies or resources that need to be downloaded.
-This will help users understand what they need to install or include to create the appropriate environment for their application._
+To deploy your application as a Docker container, it is essential to properly set up the environment.
+This ensures that the container has all the necessary components and dependencies to run your application smoothly.
+This section will guide you through the process of creating a Dockerfile and building the Docker image for your application.

 ### Creating the Dockerfile

-To start setting up the environment for our app, we need to create a Dockerfile in the `quickstart_docker/docker/application` directory.
-The Dockerfile is a text document that contains all the commands required to assemble an image.

-Follow these steps:

-1. Navigate to `quickstart_docker/docker/application`.
+The Dockerfile is a crucial component that defines the configuration and setup of your Docker container.
+To begin setting up the environment, navigate to the `quickstart_docker/docker/application` directory and follow these steps:

+Create a file named `Dockerfile` in the `quickstart_docker/docker/application` directory.

-2. Create a Dockerfile with the following content:
+Open the `Dockerfile` and add the following content:

    ```dockerfile
    # Use base image from the registry